EarthScope/rover/docs/commands.md

     rover index (file|dir)+

-Indexes files stored within a directory structure, creating a local repository.
-If a repository exist, `rover index` will add or change entires in the tsindex table stored in the mseed database.
+Indexes files, adds or changes entires in the tsindex table stored in the miniSEED database.

 When no argument is given, all modified files in the repository are processed.
-The `--all` flag forces all files to process.
+The `--all` flag forces all files to be processed.
 If a directory argument is provided, all files contained in the directory are processed, along with the contents of sub-directories, unless `--no-recurse` is specified.

-`rover index` uses the command `mseedindex` at its core. `mseedindex` has an optional argument that uses a file of leap-second data.
+`rover index` uses the command `mseedindex` at its core. `mseedindex` optionally uses a file of leap-second data.
 By default, unless configured `--no-leap`, the leap-second file is downloaded from `--leap-url` if the file currently at `--leap-file` is missing or older than `--leap-expire` days.

 ##### Significant Parameters